open-horizon/anax/docs/cluster_install.md

 **Note**: If you already have a MicroK8s cluster installed, skip to the next section: Installing the Cluster Agent.

-This content provides a summary of how to install MicroK8s, a lightweight and small Kubernetes cluster, on Ubuntu 18.04.
+This content provides a summary of how to install MicroK8s, a lightweight and small Kubernetes cluster, on Ubuntu 22.04.4 LTS.
 (For more information, see the MicroK8s documentation.)

 **Note**: This type of edge cluster is meant for development and test because a single worker node Kubernetes cluster does not provide scalability or high availability.